 4. It makes it easier for you to direct security or other staff to where they’re needed

-CCTV cameras can help to instantly alert you if something is happening on the premises.
+CCTV cameras can help to alert you if something is happening on the premises instantly.
 This is very useful in larger shops and department stores, but also in bars and nightclubs.
-Cameras extend the range of the area you are able to supervise and enable you to pinpoint where to send security staff the moment that unwanted behaviour starts.
+Cameras extend the range of the area you are able to supervise and enable you to pinpoint where to send security staff the moment unwanted behaviour starts.

 5. It can help to prevent and reduce the chances of theft

-Just as importantly for retail businesses, camera cover can help to prevent employee theft.
+Just as important for retail businesses, camera covers can help to prevent employee theft.
 If your tills aren’t adding up at the end of the day or there is stock missing, your cameras can help you find out what’s happening.
 Crucially, they can prevent it from happening in the first place as staff know they are being filmed while at work.

 6. It allows you to track footfall and customer patterns